 - Whole30 Pumpkin Soup.
 Omit the maple syrup.
 Add 2 tablespoons additional almond butter for more flavor.

-- If you do not need the pumpkin soup to be vegan, you can use any kind of milk for the almond milk.
+- Classic Pumpkin Soup.
+If you do not need the pumpkin soup to be vegan, you can use any kind of milk for the almond milk.
+Check out my classic Pumpkin Soup Recipe!

 Recommended Tools to Make Vegan Pumpkin Soup